jmwanderer/docworker/README.md

 Open: http://localhost:5000/?authkey=<access_key>

 Note: The login by email feature requires additional effort for setup.
-To use the system in test mode, simply follow the above patters and include the test users access key to the URL for the initial connection with a web browser.
+To use the system in test mode, simply follow the above pattern and include the test user's access key to the URL for the initial connection with a web browser.

 ## Test